Small Business Expansion: How to Avoid Common Issues

 1. Expanding for the wrong reasons.

-Solution: Assess your motivations and goals.
 There are many reasons why growing your small business may be the right decision.
-Before rushing into expansion, it’s important to honestly evaluate your reasons for growth, and determine if they align with your long-term and short-term business goals.
+Before rushing into expansion, it’s important to evaluate your reasons and determine if they align with your long-term and short-term business goals.
 Consider bringing in a third-party consultant for an outside perspective on your expansion plans.

-Expansion requires a lot of hard work and commitment from all members of a team.For this reason, many small business owners choose to hire new staff to take on the increased workload.
-Oftentimes, business owners jumpstart the hiring process without fully evaluating what positions they need or considering the true costs of employment.
-This can lead to significant financial costs, as well as ineffective team members that are not prepared to meet the challenges of expansion.
+Expansion requires a lot of hard work and commitment from all team members.
+For this reason, you may choose to hire new staff to take on the increased workload.
+However, you don’t want to jumpstart the process without fully evaluating what positions you need or considering the true costs of employment.
+This can lead to significant financial costs, as well as ineffective team members who are not prepared to meet the challenges of expansion.

-Solution: Create a growth plan to help you evaluate your needs.
-Before starting the hiring process, take the time to assess your current team, consider the costs of hiring and determine what new roles will make the biggest impact on your business.
-One helpful tool is to create a growth plan to help you assess if your business is ready take on additional team members.
+Before starting the hiring process, take the time to assess your current team, consider the costs of hiring, and determine what new roles will make the biggest impact on your business.
+One helpful tool is to create a growth plan to assess if your business is ready take on additional team members.
+You can ask for feedback from your accountant, attorney, or even your customers – they’re all great resources that can identify areas of concern and find additional opportunities.

 3. Ignoring the full financial picture.

-Solution: Look beyond revenue and gross profit when creating your financial projections.
 Your estimates for overhead and fixed costs should consider additional staff, equipment, space and the financing costs associated with any funds borrowed for the expansion.
 Review your projections for the full picture and determine whether or not this is the right time to expand your business.

-4. Lacking a back-up plan.
+4. Missing a backup plan.

 As with most things in life, business expansions rarely play out exactly as planned.
-Sudden, unexpected expenses and challenges are common during expansions, and unfortunately can sink a business that’s not prepared with a contingency plan.
+Sudden, unexpected expenses and challenges are common during expansions, and unfortunately, can sink a business that’s not prepared with a contingency plan.

-5. Neglecting to research funding options.
+5. Insufficient research on funding options.

-Solution: Research funding options during your planning phase.
-There are many sources of funding that are available, and it’s important to find the option that best fits your needs and timeframe.
+There are many sources of funding available, and it’s important to find the option that best fits your needs and timeframe.

 For example, expanding inventory should result in a relatively rapid return on your investment.
 In this case, quick access to short-term funding through a line of credit may be a good solution.
 For fixed assets like large equipment or real estate with longer-term returns on investment, you’ll want funding with longer terms and fixed rates to make monthly payments more manageable.